craigkj/campaign/rules.md

- # Getting Started
+# Welcome!

-Welcome!
 Below is the *draft* ruleset for the eagerly anticipated Crusade campaign 2022!

 The name of the campaign is currently TBC.
 Ideas Welcome.